ricardojpinheiro/utils/README.md

 ## cat
 Sends a file to the standard output.
-> I'll change to the standard Pascal textfile read routine (sequential
-> read), it would be faster.

 ## tac
 Sends a file in reverse order to the standard output.
 > Unfortunately, I don't know if there's a way of speed up the file read,
 > 'cause Pascal textfiles read routines can't use seek functions.
+So, I
+> won't change the code.

 ## rev
 Reverse lines characterwise.